The Mountain Heritage Literary

 Please do not seek information on the status of your application before the announcement date listed above.

-The 2013 Jean Ritchie Fellowship recipient was Charles Dodd White of Candler, N.C..
+The winner of the 2013 Jean Ritchie Fellowship recipient was Charles Dodd White of Candler, North Carolina.

 The winner of the 2012 Jean Ritchie Fellowship recipient was Amy Clark of Big Stone Gap, Virginia.